Wagyx/x3d-off-viewer/README.md

 Thanks to [Scott Vorthmann](https://github.com/vorth) for telling me about the X3D project.

+## How to run

+Start a web server
+- using vscode live server extension or
+- using a command line terminal and Python, cd to the project folder then run python -m http.server

-## How to Use it within your web page
+## How to use it within your web page

 Take a look at the x3d-off-viewer.html: